kos-lang/kos/doc/design.md

 -----

 Variables can be declared as `const`, which prevents them from being ever assigned to again.
-Constants of mutable types (object, array, buffer, function) can still be modified, but cannot be changed to reference another object.
+Constants of mutable types (object, array, buffer) can still be modified, but cannot be changed to reference another object.

 Immutable types
 ---------------

-Integer, float, string, boolean and void types are immutable, meaning that value of a variable of these types cannot be modified.
+Integer, float, string, boolean, void and function types are immutable, meaning that value of a variable of these types cannot be modified.
 A variable holding a value of any of these types can only be assigned a new value.

 Their prototypes, however, can still be modified.